alex-karpenko/http-dragonfly/README.md

     - `path`: path
     - `query`: query string of URI

 Special case of condition expression (and actually default value) is word `default` instead of predicate, that means this condition is true and target have to be queried anyway.
-This condition expression should be use with `conditional_routing` strategy to mark target which will be queried in case if all other conditions are false.
+This condition expression should be used with `conditional_routing` strategy to mark target which will be queried in case if all other conditions are false.
 If strategy is `conditional_routing` there can be only one target with `default` condition.

 Some additional explanation:

 - if strategy is any except `conditional_routing`:
   - condition is empty (absent) or `default` - target will be queried anyway
   - condition is defined as `jq` expression - target will be queried in case of expression evaluates to `true` only
-- if strategy `conditional_routing`:
+- if strategy is `conditional_routing`:
-  - only one condition is true - it will be queried
+  - only one condition is true - this target will be queried
   - all conditions are false and there is one target with `default` condition - this default will be queried
   - all conditions are false and there is no targets with `default` condition - error will be propagated
   - more than one condition is true - error will be propagated